kevinslin/kevin-notes/dendron/weblog/journal/2023/05/02/docs-related-ideas.md

     - markets:
         - who: doc writers
     - dependsOn: coverage report for documentation

+- doc dependency checker ^1kpyzb2os90n
+    - difficulty: unkown
+    - interest: mid
+    - what:
+        - link doccumentation to code modules
+        - get an update when cod echanges
+        - be able to have list of changes when going to docs

+- sql for markdown

 - api reference vs library reference #stage.sprout
     - we have docs based on openapi spec, what about libraries?